Vetiver Essential Oil of the Month by Charene Beauty Services

 Vetiver is most closely related to Sorghum but shares many morphological characteristics with other fragrant grasses, such as lemongrass (Cymbopogon citratus), citronella (Cymbopogon nardus, C. winterianus), and palmarosa (Cymbopogon martinii).

-Vetiver is mainly cultivated for the fragrant essential oil distilled from its roots.
-In perfumery, the older French spelling, vetyver, is often used.
-Worldwide production is estimated at about 250 tons per annum.[12]
-Due to its excellent fixative properties, vetiver is used widely in perfumes.
-It is contained in 90% of all western perfumes.
+Farmers mainly cultivate vetiver for its fragrant essential oil, which they distill from the roots.
+In perfumery, professionals often use the older French spelling, vetyver.
+Experts estimate worldwide production at about 250 tons per year.
+Perfumers widely use vetiver for its excellent fixative properties, incorporating it into 90% of all Western perfumes.
 Vetiver is a more common ingredient in fragrances for men; some notable examples include Dior’s Eau Sauvage, Guerlain Vetiver, Mr. Vetiver by Une Nuit a Bali, Zizan by Ormonde Jayne and Vetiver by L’Occitane.

 Indonesia, China, Haiti are major producers.[12]
 Vetiver processing was introduced to Haiti in the 1940s by Frenchman Lucien Ganot.[13]
 In 1958, Franck Léger established a plant on the grounds of his father Demetrius Léger’s alcohol distillery.
 The plant was taken over in 1984 by Franck’s son, Pierre Léger, who expanded the size of the plant to 44 atmospheric stills, each built to handle one metric ton of vetiver roots.
 Total production increased in ten years from 20 to 60 tonnes annually, making it the largest producer in the world.[14]
 The plant extracts vetiver oil by steam distillation.
 Another major operation in the field is the one owned by the Boucard family.
 Réunion is considered to produce the highest quality vetiver oil called “bourbon vetiver” with the next favorable being Haiti and then Java.[citation needed]